 At Stage 2 students may choose optional modules that have associated field trips costs ranging from £50 to £500.
 Alternative non-field based options are available at no cost.

-At Stage 3 students are required to spend a year abroad studying Archaeology in their chosen language, normally through the Erasmus programme.
+At Stage 3 students are required to spend a year abroad studying Archaeology in their chosen language.

 Students who undertake a period of study abroad are responsible for travel, accommodation and subsistence costs.
 These costs will vary depending on the location and duration of the placement.